Koooooo-7/echarts4j/README.md

 # echarts4j

-🍩 An inevitable charts library for Java.
+*🍩 An inevitable charts library for Java.*

 TBH, I think use Java to build charts is a disaster which is struggling in the Explicit typed hell.
 But it also makes me interest in how to make it close to the `loosely` (I don't mean that you put all things as pure `Object`s :dog:).
 After maintaining some other languages implementations of [Echarts](https://echarts.apache.org/), I'm more curious about how to make it in
 Java.
 Luckily, recently, time is available, so it is here.

+---

 ### 🔰 Installation